Yield: Serves 4

 - 2 Cloves Garlic

-- 1 Stock Lemongrass, outer layers removed, white part only
+- 1 Stalk of Lemongrass, outer layers removed, white part only

 - If using Homemade Curry Paste, omit the step 2 below.
 Using the additional fresh ginger, lemongrass and garlic will add extra flavor to a prepared curry paste and are not needed if using the fresh homemade version.